MrHedmad/kerblam/docs/tutorial.md

 Imagine however that you have to change your pipeline to run two different jobs which share a lot of code and input data but have slightly (or dramatically) different execution.
-You might modify your pipe to accept `if` statements, or perhaps write many of them and run them separately.
+You might modify your pipe to accept `if` statements, use environment variables or perhaps write many of them and run them separately.
 In any case, having a single file that has the job of running all the different pipelines is hard, adds complexity and makes managing the different execution scripts harder than it needs to be.